 Resources for schools

-The national government has set the criteria which School Travel Plans must meet, and that it would be good for them to achieve.
+The government has set the criteria that School Travel Plans must meet, and what it would be good for them to achieve.
 The School Travel Plan Team can provide their expert advice on how to achieve these in ways that are most suitable for your school, using examples that have been used at other schools with similar needs.